-Very important is the clarity of presentation.
+Very important is the clarity of the presentation.
 Spreading a message that is linear and concise is essential to be considered positively.

-What you want to convey must be communicated correctly, in a sincere way, with effective language that can reach the public quickly and easily.
+What you want to convey must be communicated correctly, in a sincere way, and with effective language that can reach the public quickly and easily.

 Do not try to adorn the company with features and an image that does not really represent it.

-Be honest, it’s the only way the audience will gain your trust and become attached to the brand.
+To be honest, it’s the only way the audience will gain your trust and become attached to the brand.

 4. Choose communication channels